pluralsight/gsweet/Readme.md

 ## Additional Documentation

-This project uses JSDoc and the `out` folder contains the processed documentation
+This project uses JSDoc and the `out` folder contains the processed documentation.
+When using this package in VSCode you'll get type ahead on the methods as usual, but also hovering over the function name will show the JSDoc details including the example call syntax.
+This is especially helpful as most of the calls take objects with specific property names and the docs show you exactly how to name the properties.

 ## Reference